• Home

 • Sit: Allow glazed cookies to sit for an hour so glaze can harden.

-Why are my cake mix cookies flat?
+Why are my lemon cake mix crinkle cookies flat?

 There’s nothing worse than a hard, flat cookie.
 You take the time to make cookie dough, roll the cookies, bake them and patiently wait, so you want them perfect, right?!
 As long as you follow a few simple tips and tricks (and the recipe of course), you will bake up light and airy cookies every single time!

-Reasons your cookies are flat:
+Reasons your cookies are flat

 • Room temperature ingredients: Your butter, cream cheese and egg must be at room temperature.
 It all comes down to science.
 When you cream ingredients together, you are trapping air inside the dough.
 Trapped air creates a light, airy cookie.
 Cold ingredients don’t trap air as well, which results in dense, flat cookies.